eduNEXT/xblock-limesurvey/README.rst

 **NOTE**: the current ``common.py`` works with Open edX Palm version.

-Configure LimeSurvey to work with this xblock
+Configure LimeSurvey to work with this Xblock
 *********************************************

 From the LimeSurvey administrator, you must enable the use of the API: